jvishnefske/ailuropoda/README.md

     *   Fixed-size character arrays (`char name[64]`) as CBOR text strings.
     *   Character pointers (`char* email`, `const char* notes`) as CBOR text strings.
     *   Nested structs.
-    *   Fixed-size arrays of basic types or nested structs.
+    *   Fixed-size arrays of primitive types or nested structs.
 *   **Ready-to-Use Output**: Generates a dedicated output directory containing:
     *   `cbor_generated.h` and `cbor_generated.c` with your encode/decode functions.
     *   A `CMakeLists.txt` file to easily compile the generated code and link against TinyCBOR.
-    *   *(Future/Optional)* Helper functions for `cbor2json` and `json2cbor` conversion, simplifying data inspection and interoperability.
+    *   Helper functions for `cbor2json` and `json2cbor` conversion, simplifying data inspection and interoperability.
 *   **Simplified Development**: Define your data structures in C headers, and let `Ailuropoda` handle the rest!

 ---